kimberlytanyh/kimberlytanyh/README.md

 * Simulations
 * Weather Forecasting Models using XGBoost
 * Designed Basic Database for PostGreSQL and Access
+* Creating mini functions for NPL-related analysis
+* and more (check out my repositories)!

 ### Work Experience: Query writing in Boolean language for social listening